phanumat/Documentation/composite-devices/index.rst

 ---------------------------

 Deleting a composite parent device will delete all children devices.
-For example, deleting the Power Strip itself will delete its outlets as devices from the SmartThings platform.
+For example, deleting the Power Strip itself will delete its outlets as devices from the PEA HiVE platform.

 SmartApps can be configured to control individual outlets as well as the entire power strip.
 In such a case, if you try to delete the Power Strip parent device itself, then you are given an option to force-delete the outlet device.

-If you try to delete a composite device from your SmartThings mobile app, then the following applies:
+If you try to delete a composite device from your PEA HiVE mobile app, then the following applies:

 - If the parameter ``isComponent`` is set to ``true``, as shown in the :ref:`composite_device_parent_device_handler` example above, then the device is hidden from the Things view and you will not be presented with the option of deleting child devices individually.